Positive speed self-avoiding walks on graphs with more than one end: Groups with more than one end

 where the terms $v_i$ lie in $H\setminus C$ or $K\setminus C$ and alternate between two sets.
 The length $n$ is uniquely determined and two such expressions $v_1\cdot\ldots\cdot v_n$ give the same element in $H*_C K$ if and only if there are elements $c_1,\ldots, c_n\in C$, so that

 where $c_0=c_n=1$. \end{lemma}

 Assume that $\Gamma$ is a free product with amalgamation as described in Case (1).
 Let $G_{H}$ (resp.\ $G_{K}$) be a locally finite Cayley graph for $H$ (resp.\ K) with respect to a finite set of generators $T_H$ (resp.\ $T_K$).
 Let $G_0$ be a locally finite Cayley graph of $\Gamma$ constructed from $G_H$ and $G_K$ as follows. \begin{letlist} \item Construct the free product graph $G_H*G_K$ of $G_H$ and $G_K$.
-In other words $G_H*G_K$ is the Cayley graph for the free product $H*K$ with respect to the generator set $T_H\cup T_K$. \item Glue vertices $u\in G_H*G_K$ and $w\in G_H*G_K$ if there exists a vertex $v\in G_H*G_K$ such that $v^{-1}u=v^{-1}w\in C$. \end{letlist}
+In other words $G_H*G_K$ is the Cayley graph for the free product $H*K$ with respect to the generator set $T_H\cup T_K$. \item Glue vertices $u\in G_H*G_K$ and $w\in G_H*G_K$ if there exists a vertex $v\in G_H*G_K$ such that $v^{-1}u=v^{-1}w\in C$. \end{letlist} Let $E_0$ denote the edge set of $G_0$.

 Let $1_{\Gamma}$ be the identity element of the group $\Gamma$.
 Let $G$ be a locally finite Cayley graph of $\Gamma$ with respect to the generator set $T$ such that $|T|<\infty$, $T=T^{-1}$ and $1_{\Gamma}\notin T$.
 Let